 - Know that film is both collectively and collaboratively, as well as personally and individually, produced and consumed.

 - Personally engage with film from a critical, aesthetic, emotional, cultural and creative perspective.

 - Regularly access a wide variety of film and film forms.

 - Develop an awareness of the social and historical context to film.

 - Be able to reflect upon the different ways of experiencing, exploring, and learning about film.

 Putting film education at the heart of learning for all

-The moving image dominates global culture and communications, yet film education remains relatively marginal in most education systems and practices around the world.
+The moving image dominates global culture and communications, and these are essential capabilities for understanding and participating in the complex world we live in, yet film education remains relatively marginal in most education systems and practices around the world.
 Scotland is no exception, despite the inspiring work of many teachers, educators and policy makers over many years.

 We support film education in several contexts, including schools, teacher professional development, public libraries, film access organisations, cinema venues and other contexts.
 Our work in future will seek to strengthen collaboration across these sectors, including through the Film Education Partnership Fund.